kaazing/gateway/doc/admin-reference/r_conf_serv_defs.md

 -   [Home](../../index.md)
 -   [Documentation](../index.md)
--   Administration with ${gateway.name.short}
+-   Administration with KAAZING Gateway

-Service-Defaults Reference ${enterprise.logo.jms}
+Service-Defaults Reference
 =================================================

-This document describes all of the elements and properties you can use to configure ${gateway.name.short} service-defaults.
+This document describes all of the elements and properties you can use to configure KAAZING Gateway service-defaults.

 <a name="configuring"></a>Overview
 ----------------------------------

-You can use the optional `service-defaults` element to configure certain default options across all services running on ${the.gateway}.
+You can use the optional `service-defaults` element to configure certain default options across all services running on the Gateway.

 <a name="descelements"></a>Structure
 ------------------------------------

-${the.gateway.cap} configuration file (`gateway-config.xml` or `gateway-config-minimal.xml`) defines the `service-defaults` configuration element contained in the top-level `gateway-config` element:
+The Gateway configuration file (`gateway-config.xml` or `gateway-config-minimal.xml`) defines the `service-defaults` configuration element contained in the top-level `gateway-config` element:

 -   [gateway-config](r_conf_gwconfig.md)
     -   [service-defaults](#servicedefaults)